juSt-jeLLy/Ethonline/AVAIL_FEEDBACK.md

 ### Documentation Questions

-### Issue 1: Question on Allowances and order of operations
+### Issue 1: Question on Allowances and Order of Operations
 ```
 How Allowances Work?
 Here is how the allowances enables chain abstracted transactions: